qbalsdon/currency_list_app/README.md

 ![Application Architecture: Data Broker](Architecture_DataBroker.png "Application Architecture: Data Broker")

-The DataBroker is the interface for rendering data from a data source, also known as th [façade pattern](https://en.wikipedia.org/wiki/Facade_pattern).
+The DataBroker is the interface for rendering data from a data source, also known as the [façade pattern](https://en.wikipedia.org/wiki/Facade_pattern).
 The aim of the pattern is to allow different sources of data to be injected by developers for various reasons:
 * Asynchronous fetch: do not hang the UI while the data is being retrieved, as in the case of complex database or web lookups
 * Various sources: allow developers a platform- and app-agnostic mechanism for creating new layers, whether it is for testing or build variants.